 We cover Ambulance services as long as your condition meets our definition of an Emergency Medical Condition.
 Coverage for Emergency Medical Services outside of the service area is the same as coverage within the service area.
-If a Non-Network Provider bills you for the balance between the charges and what we pay, please notify us by calling our customer service team at the number on the back of your ID card.
-We will defend against and resolve any request or claim by a Non-Network Provider of Emergency Medical Services.
+If a Non-Participating Provider bills you for the balance between the charges and what we pay, please notify us by calling our customer service team at the number on the back of your ID card.